Accredited by the American Psychological Association

 A recent national survey of clinical psychology doctoral programs identified programs that produced exceptionally better outcomes than expected given predoctoral characteristics.
 Outcomes included internship match and licensure pass rate.
 The Clinical Psychology Doctoral Program at SHSU ranked in the top ten!

-SHSU's Clinical Psychology Doctoral Program has 32 students who are part of an accepted presentation for the upcoming AP-LS Conference in New Orleans.
+SHSU's Clinical Psychology Doctoral Program has 32 students who are part of an accepted presentation for the AP-LS Conference in New Orleans.